o-200/o-200.github.io/web/_posts/2025-06-21-Installing-Que-On-Rails-Without-Structure.sql.md

 When Rails checks the schema (db:schema:dump), it does so in a new transaction.
 Functions are missing and we [got that problem](https://github.com/que-rb/que/issues/397).

-schema.rb is not a full copy of database schema - it is only structure which Rails understand and it is created only for Rails DSL.
-They got a lot of transactions/processes which can forgot your function from database at any process.
+`schema.rb` is a structure which created only for Rails DSL.
+Rails migrations have a lot of transactions/processes which can forgot your function from database at any process.

-So, for that creators of Que asking for switching schema.rb -> structure.sql.
-It's using pg_dump instead of rails db:schema:dump and includes all objects.
+So, for that creators of `Que` asking for switching `schema.rb -> structure.sql`.
+It's using `pg_dump` instead of `rails db:schema:dump` and includes all objects.

 ## structure.sql is a endless headache.

-While structure.sql works, it comes with drawbacks:
+While `structure.sql` works, it comes with drawbacks:

 - Harder to review in version control
 - More prone to merge conflicts